kagruber2412/RIntroduction/Base_R.md

 c(dbl,dbl)
 ```

-Changing the data type of a vector is often called **coercion**.
-Coercion ensures to maintain the same primitive data type for elements in the same vector.
+**NOTE**:
 ```{r}
 c(dbl, chr)
 ```
+Changing the data type of a vector is often called **coercion**.
+Coercion ensures to maintain the same primitive data type for elements in the same vector.

 ### Vector actions